windmaomao/windmaomao.github.io/README.md

 ## /scheduler and /scheduler2

-Mathnasium scheduling for teacher and students
+Mathnasium scheduling for teacher and students v1. and v2.

 ## /kb